Credit and Debit Card Convenience Fee and FAQ

 Students may submit a third party document or purchase order from an employer, etc. which allows the College to bill that party directly with no restrictions Documentation must be presented at the time of registration.
 Web registrants will need to present the third party information prior to registration to ensure that your financial account is credited or coded or you may be dropped for non-payment.

 The College offers an installment payment plan.
-Students may enroll in the Payment Plan (an enrollment fee is required), and make monthly and biweekly payments for the upcoming semester.
+Students may enroll in the Payment Plan (an enrollment fee is required), and make monthly and biweekly payments.
 The first installment and the enrollment fee are due with the application.
 Terms for the payment plan contracts are monitored by Student Central.
 Budgets may be automatically adjusted to cover billed charges.
-If financial aid is received or a class is dropped or added, you should review your agreement balance online through Official Payments or contact Student Central at 617-228-2370 or e-mail email@example.com to confirm the change.
-Students who are delinquent will be subject to payment penalties, and may be denied the use of the payment plan in future semesters.
+If financial aid is received or a class is dropped or added, you should review your agreement balance online through ACI Payments, Inc. or contact Student Central at 617-228-2370 or e-mail email@example.com to confirm the change.
+Delinquent students will be subject to payment penalties, and may be denied the use of the payment plan in future semesters.
 View more information on the payment plan at http://www.bhcc.edu/autopay/.
-Payment plans are not available for the summer sessions.
+Full payment for some courses such as a mini semester, midsemester, and noncredit courses are due at the time of registration.
+However, if a current payment exists the balance and future payments due may be adjusted.
+A plan may not be available if the enrollment period has passed.

 Outstanding Financial Obligations